-Santander has upgraded its interest-free 123 credit card so that it now offers cashback on flights and travel bookings - just in time for summer.
+Santander has upgraded its interest-free 123 credit card so that it now offers cashback on flights and travel bookings.

 From 1 June Santander is offering 1% cashback if you use its 123 credit card when you spend with all major airlines, hotels and travel agents.

 The deal runs until 31 August so it could benefit people looking to book a last minute summer escape.